- Purchase the complete Expat Arrivals Angola Guide (PDF)

 Where do most expats live in Angola?

-, searching for housing in Angola can be difficult.
-However, most companies arrange and pay for their employees' accommodation.
+Most expats in the country live in Luanda, and mostly in compounds located in the Luanda Sul area.
+With high demand and even higher housing costs, searching for housing in Angola can be difficult.
+However, most companies arrange and pay for their employees’ accommodation.
 Expats should ensure that their contract contains an accommodation allowance or that their salaries are cushioned proportionately.
-Angolan expat compounds generally offer large houses and all the basic amenities, but electricity and water supply can be sporadic, so expats should ensure that their accommodation has adequate back-up systems.
+Angolan expat compounds generally offer large houses and all the basic amenities, but electricity and water supply are often sporadic, so expats should ensure that their accommodation has adequate backup systems.